Bristol Tennessee Council hears requests for funds

 Branch House is asking for $25,000 from City Council to help them better meet the needs of these individuals.

-During the presentation, Bristol Tennessee Mayor Mahlon Luttrell was visibly shocked with the statistics and stories related to abuse and sexual assault in Sullivan County, Tennessee presented by the Branch House representatives.
+During the presentation, Bristol Tennessee Mayor Mahlon Luttrell was visibly shocked with the statistics and stories related to abuse and sexual assault in Sullivan County presented by the Branch House representatives.

 “Sitting here listening to this, I think everybody is pretty emotional about what’s going on.
 I had no idea.
 It’s hard to describe,” Luttrell said.